craiglpaiva/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+        React JS is a JavaScript library for building user interfaces.
+The problem this tries to solve is to create simple components that can be used in a stateful manner to create applications using props.

 - [ ] What does it mean to _think_ in react?

+        React makes you think about apps while you are building them.

 - [ ] Describe state.

+        A state is an object that determines how that component will render and behave.

 - [ ] Describe props.

+        Props are creation parameters which are properties.
+It can control what objects will produce.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+        Side affects can be anything outside of the scope of a function.
+This can assist in the use of APIs and network requests.
+They are only noticed when they have produced results.
+This was the case in the lambda-calculator project.

 ## Project Set Up